phenomnomnominal/betterer/website/docs/api/test.md

 #### `printer`: [`BettererPrinter`](#bettererprinter)

-> The function converts a serialised test result to the string that will be saved in the [test results file](./results-file)
+> The function that converts a serialised test result to the string that will be saved in the [test results file](./results-file)

 #### `progress`: [`BettererProgress`](#bettererprogress)

-> The function converts a test result to a number value that represents the progress towards the goal.
+> The function that converts a test result to a number value that represents the progress towards the goal.

 #### `serialiser`: [`BettererSerialiser`](#bettererserialiser)